 A naturally vegetated stream buffer will filter out excess fertilizers and pesticides from adjacent farm fields.

 Clustered developments require less pavement for roads and sidewalks and and retain more of the overall parcel as open space.

-Disconnect your downspout from the the street drain.
-Plant a Rain Garden.
+Disconnect your downspout from the the street drain and Plant a Rain Garden.

 Reduce your use of fertilizers, herbicides and pesticides